PCT Southbound Gear List & Strategy 2025

 We believe that mid-July is the optimal time to start a southbound PCT thru hike because it allows time for the northern Cascades to melt out.
 The downside to a late start is the risk you will need to hike quickly to make it through the Sierra before the fall storms.

-GNATS AND MOSQUITOS
+GNATS AND MOSQUITOES

 Southbounders and northbounders are likely to experience bugs in different parts of the trail.
 Southbounders may see many mosquitos in Washington and fewer in California.
 Northbounders may see many mosquitos in Northern California and Oregon and few in Washington.
-We recommend all PCT hikers carry DEET or Picardin bug repellent and treat their clothing and gear with Permethrin before starting the hike.
+We recommend all PCT hikers carry DEET or picardin bug repellent and treat their clothing and gear with permethrin before starting the hike.

 However, for the most part, southbounders alone have to deal with gnats.
 Gnats form clouds and can follow a hiker for miles.
 They live in oak and scrub forests at elevations around 2,000-7,000 feet--so most southbound thru-hikers encounter them in Northern California.
 Many southbounders use a head net in northern California and parts of southern California.
 Those who didn’t carry a headnet wish they did.